 But Robinson argues human-trafficking has little to do with the majority of sex work.

-“Immediately when legislators come hear about the bill, the response comes from anti-trafficking people, and people who’ve never worked in the sex industry,” she says.
+“Immediately when legislators came to hear about the bill, they hear the responses coming from anti-trafficking people who’ve never worked in the sex industry,” she says.

 In a study performed by COYOTE RI, 1515 sex workers were interviewed, and of this population, only four percent considered themselves victims of trafficking.